Force Sensing for Wearable Human-Robot Interfaces via Fluidic Innervation: Abstract

 \section{Abstract}

 Mechanically characterizing the human-machine interface is essential to understanding user behavior and optimizing wearable robot performance.
 This interface has been challenging to sensorize due to manufacturing complexity and non-linear sensor responses.
 Here, we measure human limb-device interaction via fluidic innervation, creating a 3D-printed silicone pad with embedded air channels to measure forces.
 As forces are applied to the pad, the air channels compress, resulting in a pressure change measurable by off-the-shelf pressure transducers.
-We demonstrate in benchtop testing that pad pressure is highly linearly related to applied force ($R^2 = 0.998$).
-This is confirmed with clinical dynamometer correlations with isometric knee torque, where above-knee pressure was highly correlated with flexion torque ($R^2 = 0.95$), while below-knee pressure was highly correlated with extension torque ($R^2 = 0.75$).
-We build on these idealized settings to test pad performance in more unconstrained settings.
-We place the pad over \textit{biceps brachii} during cyclic curls and stepwise isometric holds, observing a correlation between pressure and elbow angle.
-Finally, we integrated the sensor into the strap of a lower-extremity robotic exoskeleton and recorded pad pressure during repeated squats with the device unpowered.
+We demonstrate in benchtop testing that pad pressure is highly linearly related to applied force ($R^2 = 0.998$) and confirmed strong linear relationships to isometric knee torque in a clinical dynamometer with strategic pad placement.
+We built on these idealized settings to test pad performance in more unconstrained settings, including during cyclic dynamic and stepwise isometric bicep curls.
+Finally, we integrated the sensor into a lower-extremity robotic exoskeleton and recorded pad pressure during repeated squats with the device unpowered.
 Pad pressure tracked squat phase and overall task dynamics consistently.
-Overall, our preliminary results suggest fluidic innervation is a readily customizable sensing modality with high signal-to-noise ratio and temporal resolution for capturing human-machine mechanical interaction.
+Collectively, our preliminary results suggest fluidic innervation is a readily customizable sensing modality with high signal-to-noise ratio and temporal resolution for capturing human-machine interaction.
 In the long-term, this modality may provide an alternative real-time sensing input to control / optimize wearable robotic systems and to capture user function during device use.